WordPress Hosting · Infrastructure · Yogi's VPS

 When businesses start taking WordPress seriously, one of the first infrastructure questions they face is:

-Should we host our WordPress site on AWS, or should we use a high-performance managed WordPress platform?
+Should we host our WordPress site on AWS, or use a high-performance managed WordPress platform?

 Both options can technically run WordPress.
 The difference is how much engineering work is required to make WordPress perform well, remain secure, and scale reliably.